jgdonas/web-scraper/README.md

 var mySearch = {
   url : 'https://www.imdb.com/title/tt0133093/',
   get:{
-    filmTitle: 'title'
+    filmTitle: 'div#ratingWidget p strong'
   }
 } ;
 ```
 this will return:

 ```
-[ { filmTitle: [ 'Matrix (1999) - IMDb' ] } ]
+{
+    "filmTitle": "Matrix"
+}
 ```

-Notice that the result is always an array, regardless the number of elements returned.
+Notice that the result will be an array, only if the search result contains more than one element.
-This way you won't need to check wether the result is a single element or a set of the, simply
+This way you will need to check wether the result is a single element or a set of them.
-traverse the array!
 We'll see it in some following examples, but let's continue with The Matrix.

-#### 2. Get the film name without the release year, available from a indentified element's children node
+#### 2. Get the film name with a different search params.

-As you can see, the fetched element contains both the film title and release year, which maybe you
-are not interested in.
-We can choose another element in the web, for example the **strong** element
-inside a **div** with the **id ratingWidget**.
+For every search, we can find several ways to get the desired data.
+In this case, we can get the film
+title with this configuration:

 ```
 var mySearch = {